 7. When do the courses start and end?

 See specific courses for details.
-Note: You will be required to attend an Orientation session at Humber prior to the start of the semester.
+Note: You will be required to attend an online Orientation session at Humber prior to the start of the semester.
 To get a head start on your Dual Credit course, Orientation is very important to be successful in your course.

 8. How many dual credit courses can students take?

 You are allowed to take up to four (4) dual credit courses.

 You must get 50% or more to pass at Humber.

 Success depends on regular attendance.
 You are required to attend every class in the college course and attendance records will be shared with the secondary school.
 During this period you are also required to attend the regular classes of the secondary school courses in which you are enrolled.

 11. What if I decide to withdraw from the Dual Credit course?